Frequently Asked Questions

 What are the actual course days?

 Your core training course will take place from Monday 9 am till Friday 3.30 pm.
-In addition to that you will have a choice of afternoon and evening sessions most of the days at 4 pm and 8 pm.
+In addition you have a choice of afternoon and evening sessions most of the days at 4 pm and 8 pm.

 The published arrival/departure days are travelling days and include first Sunday and the last Saturday of the course.

-Who do I contact if I’m not sure which course would suit me best?
+Who do I contact if I’m not sure which course to choose?

 Pilgrims offers a wide range of courses.
 As you can see on the website, each course comes with a description of the training content, objectives and suggestions for who the course is designed for.
 We strongly suggest you carefully read the course description for the courses you are interested and then, if you feel you have further questions, please contact Lizzie: firstname.lastname@example.org for more advice.